alex17-sys/stdlib-sniper/docs/data_structures/heaps/heap_nlargest_nsmallest.md

+---
+title: n Largest and n Smallest with heapq
+description: Zero-dependency Python snippets for finding the n largest and n smallest elements using the standard library heapq module.
+keywords: custom, data-structures, edge-case, heap, heapq, key, max, min, nlargest, nsmallest
+---

 # n Largest and n Smallest with heapq

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for finding the n largest and n smallest elements using the standard library heapq module.

 4 snippets available in this sub-category.